-Dental implants are permanent replacements for missing teeth.
+Dental implants are permanent replacements for broken or missing teeth.
 The implant procedure involves replacing the missing tooth or teeth with metal posts that are screwed into the jawline.
-While some people consider implants a form of cosmetic dentistry, some patients do need implants for medical necessity.
+While some people consider implants a form of cosmetic dentistry, for some patients, dental implants are a medical necessity.
 Implants look and function like your own natural teeth.
-Implants are a welcomed change to uncomfortable bridges or dentures that slip or cause painful blisters on the gum.
-At Lovett Dental Beaumont, we offer dental implants at our general dentistry to make sure you get the care you need.
+Implants are a welcome change to uncomfortable bridges or dentures that can slip and cause painful blisters on the gums.
+At Lovett Dental Beaumont, we offer dental implants accompanied by sedation dentistry.

 Patients may have implant surgery for a variety of reasons.
 One of the top reasons patients choose implants is convenience.
 Implants are surgically attached to the patient’s jawbone.
 They feel and function like the root found in natural teeth.
 Made of titanium, the implants fuse with the patient’s jawbone and are permanently fixed in place.